Navigation:

 This evidence should show the Department:

-- that you lived in a designated regional area since at least 2 years before you lodge the application for the second Temporary Graduate post-study work stream visa
+- that you lived in a designated regional area since at least 2 years before you lodge the application for the second Temporary Graduate Post-Higher Education Work Stream visa

 - that you continued to live in the designated regional area throughout this 2-year period